We used to say that we live in a VUCA world.

 The VUCA acronym, in the last couple of years, has started to become increasingly meaningless.

-Calling things 'uncertain' is a total understatement.
+Calling things 'uncertain' is painfully obvious.

 'Complex' and 'Ambiguous'?
 No shit Sherlock.

 As a framework for better understanding what the hell is going on, VUCA just doesn't quite carry the required reflective-weight that it once did.

 In its place - the suggestion is that we should rather consider the world to be a BANI place; Brittle, Anxious, Non-linear and Incomprehensible.

 Our over-specialised and hyper efficient systems have become dangerously brittle and fragile.
 People and gone way beyond uncertainty, they feel stressed and anxious beyond their control.
 It is no longer possible to predict the cause-and-effect nature of our actions, small changes can have dramatic and unseen impacts on non-related systems.
 Things are not just ambiguous - they are downright incomprehensible, trying to makes sense of them is a fool's game.

 For many the shift in the demand for a new sense-making acronym may seem frivolous, but this new lens does offer us a more realistic response recipe.

 As such, each letter of the acronym also hints at viable options to respond to our current challenges: